iCUBE, Tennessee Tech

 FOR IMMEDIATE RELEASE

-CLAIBORNE COUNTY - ClaiborneOn November 17, 2022, the local community received a visit from a very special guest.
+CLAIBORNE COUNTY - ClaiborneOn November 17, 2022, Powell Valley Elementary School received a visit from a very special guest.
 Ollie Otter, Tennessee's booster seat and seat belt safety mascot, came to promote child passenger safety laws and best practices.
 Ollie encouraged everyone to wear their seatbelts, raised awareness about roadway safety in construction zones, and taught everyone the importance of sitting in the correct seat so that their seat belt always lays "Belts to Bones," which meant learning about his catchphrase "Under 4'9" - Booster Time!"

-Ollie was joined by several volunteers working to increase booster seat and seat belt usage among Tennessee's youngest travelers who shared Ollie’s message with the group.
+Ollie was joined by several volunteers working to increase booster seat and seat belt usage among Tennessee's youngest travelers who shared Ollie’s message with the Powell Valley Elementary School group.

 The Ollie Otter program is sponsored by several organizations, including the Tennessee Road Builders Association (TRBA) and the TRBA Ladies Auxiliary.
 Each year this statewide safety education program conducts presentations in all 95 counties in Tennessee, and has grown over the years to include nine other states across the country.